 Radio channels in Portugal are great alternatives to newspapers and magazines if you want to do listening practice on a daily basis.
 There are both news and entertainment channels on Portuguese radios.
 Both music channels and radio programs are available within these radio stations.
 Furthermore, most of them are available online as well.

 If you want to listen to radio stations in English, Kiss FM will probably be one of the very few options.
 It has Portugal News in English as well.
 It is available in Lisbon and the Algarve region.

-As the national stations, RTP (Rádio e Televisão de Portugal) is the public broadcaster in Portugal.
+As the national station, RTP (Rádio e Televisão de Portugal) is the public broadcaster in Portugal.
 It provides three main radio stations throughout the country.
 These are Antena 1, Antena 2, and Antena 3.
 You can have access to these three national stations throughout the country via cable, radio, or satellite.

 - Antena 1: You can mainly find news, sports, and Portuguese music here.
 It also has certain regional stations in the main regions of Portugal as well.
 Its frequency is 87.7-106.7.